-If you need just one more vacation treat, head to Decadent Dessert Bar at Prairiefire where you’ll find the chocolate chip cookie skillet or a gelato sandwich.
-Walk next door to Fat Brain Toys - an awesome, local toy store with creative games and quality toys.
+If you need just one more vacation treat, head to Fat Brain Toys, an awesome, local toy store with creative games and quality toys.

-We recommend heading to Q39 South to experience some real Kansas City barbecue.
+Ease into the morning, and then we recommend heading to Q39 South to experience some real Kansas City barbecue for lunch.
 You really can’t go wrong here and the kids menu is ample.
 For adults, try their sampler plates and always include burnt ends - a signature dish in KC.